gbih/Kubernetes-study-notes-v2/README.md

 # Study Notes for Kubernetes In Action, v2

-1. Use multipass on OSX with microk8s
+1. Use multipass on OSX with microk8s.
-2. Explore how to best use K8s in terms of MLOps
+2. Explore how to best use K8s in terms of MLOps.
-3. Work through updated Kubernetes APIs
+3. Work through updated Kubernetes APIs.
+4. Explore main concept of K8s, which is to automate the management of clusters.

 * Original source material for Kubernetes In Action, V2
     - [Book](https://www.manning.com/books/kubernetes-in-action-second-edition)